nathanchen5/mern-admin-dashboard/README.md

 Deployed at https://mern-admin-frontend-l786.onrender.com.

-May take a couple moments to fully render.
+May take a couple moments for backend API calls to finish providing requested data.